monirbounadi/minimal-mistakes/_pages/index.md

 I am currently a student and employee at [Stockholm University](https://www.su.se/english/) where I do Masters and PhD level coursework in theoretical statistics and teach mathematical statistics and econometrics.
 I also assist Associate Professor [David Seim](http://www.davidseim.com/) and Professor [David Strömberg](http://perseus.iies.su.se/~dstro/) at the Department of Economics.
 Now and then I tutor former Minister for Finance of Sweden [Anders Borg](https://en.wikipedia.org/wiki/Anders_Borg).

-I recently received my MSc in econometrics from Stockholm University in 2018.
-In 2015 and 2016 I received my BSc and MSc in mathematics, and my BA in philosophy, from Stockholm University.
+I received my MSc in econometrics from Stockholm University in 2018 and received degrees in mathematics and philosophy from Stockholm University at some points before that.

 Here is my [CV][cv].